rickrain/k8s-volumes/README.md

 This tutorial will use an nginx container running on your cluster to demonstrate the learning objectives.
 Before proceeding, review [`01-pod-storage.yaml`](./01-pod-storage.yaml) to familiarize yourself with what it does.

+### Step-by-step instructions

+Execute the commands below from a bash command shell.
+Alternatively, you can use the [Azure Cloud Shell](https://docs.microsoft.com/en-us/azure/cloud-shell/overview) in the Azure portal.

 ```bash
 # Apply deployment to the cluster